- Gordon Hirabayashi Trailhead to Oracle Ridge Trailhead

-The Pusch Ridge Wilderness Bypass is an alternate route for trail users to avoid the wilderness area.
-The ATA strongly recommends this route for equestrians so they can avoid the difficult northern section of passage 11 (Santa Catalina Mountains).
-This bypass is better than passage 11 for equestrians but is still a very difficult route.
+The Pusch Ridge Wilderness Bypass is an alternate route for trail users to avoid the designated wilderness area within Passage 11 (ideal for hikers, but illegal for mountain bikers and very dangerous for equestrians).
+The ATA strongly recommends this route for equestrians so they can avoid the difficult northern section of Passage 11 (Santa Catalina Mountains).
+This bypass is a very technical route, but safer than Passage 11 for equestrians.

-From the Gordon Hirabayashi Trailhead the route goes across the Catalina Highway and then follows the Bug Springs Trail.
-Then it goes on the Green Mountain Trail to the Incinerator Ridge Trail, and then on the Butterfly Trail.
+From the Gordon Hirabayashi Trailhead the route crosses Catalina Highway and then follows Bug Springs Trail, Green Mountain Trail, Incinerator Ridge Trail, and then on the Butterfly Trail.
 It joins the Crystal Spring Trail which ends on the Control Road.
 This road takes you to the Oracle Ridge Trailhead and the end of the bypass.

 All year.
 Snow can be present at higher elevations after winter storms and lower elevations can be quite warm in summer (current weather forecast)